 The Nova Energy Group assists real estate investors in evaluating energy efficiency measures and reducing utility costs.
 Drawing on extensive experience in real estate development and energy consulting, the Nova Energy Group team specializes in translating the energy performance of buildings into financial terms.
 This analysis gives Nova clients greater control over their utility expenses, helping to reduce financial risk in an unpredictable energy market.

 Nova offers nine years of experience in the energy efficiency field, particularly in the multifamily market.
 It provides non-database-driven, custom energy audit reports that allow for “outside the box,” site-specific solutions based on dialogue with clients.
-Additionally, Nova Energy Group has a database of 6,000 units of peer multifamily housing against which to benchmark properties and provide real metrics for making informed decisions.

 The professional staff at Nova hold the following certifications: